Kong/kongponents/docs/components/table.md

 ::: tip Note
 Styles and other accessibility-related attributes to indicate whether a row can be clicked are automatically applied when a value that does not evaluate to `undefined` is provided for an event handler.

-This means that if you want to conditionally apply an event the value of `@row:click` must be either the callback function or `undefined`.
-If you always provide a function as the value for `@row:click` the table will not be able to correctly determine the clickability without executing the callback.
+If you want to conditionally apply an event handler to `@row:click`, the value must evaluate to either a callback function, or `undefined`.

+If you always provide a function as the value for `@row:click` the table will not be able to correctly determine whether the row should be clickable without executing the callback.

 <h4><KIcon icon="check" size="22" color="var(--green-500)" style="vertical-align: sub;" class="mr-1" />Correct Usage</h4>